Rafffaelb/Schrodinger_Billiard/README.md

     <img width="33%" src="https://user-images.githubusercontent.com/53999015/147526090-b1b1aee2-08b4-4cdb-9cae-a5959e1b25d7.gif">
 </p>

+The quantum billiard of this repository is called Schrödinger billiard because the electron's behavior is described by his equation (Schrödinger equation).
+The quantum mechanics theory shows us that an electron confined in a small region can only access discrete energies, which are the solutions of the Schrödinger equation.

 ## Conductance

 **In this repository**, I analyze the influence of the three fundamental symmetries (GOE, GUE, GSE) in the conductance of electrons inside a quantum billiard.
 I obtain the distributions of conductance, as well as the average and variance in terms of the number of open channels for each class of symmetry.
 I also perform simulations to see how the conductance of each class of symmetry depends on the barrier between the lead and chaotic cavity, which Γ is called the transparency of the barrier.
 Moreover, we analyze the weak localization correction of conductance as a function of the barrier's transparency Γ.